Differences between Securities and commercial papers as per Kuwait legislations

 Investment funds by their objectives

-Following funds are classifies in this category:
+Following funds are classified in this category:

 1. Aggressive Growth Funds